alexandru-stancioiu/Maurer-s-Universal-Statistical-Test/README.md

 a very long period of time a secure PRG.
 Our implementation makes no exception and thinks it is secure (outputs "sequence is random").

-Very obvious non-random sequences like "000...." or "abcdefabcdefabcdef" turn out to be non-random.
+On the contrary, very obvious non-random sequences like "000...." or "abcdefabcdefabcdef" turn out to be considered in a correct way non-random.

 ## The challenge